Open3DA/LL3DA/README.md

 **Step 3. \[Optional\] Download Pre-trained LLM weights**

-If your server has no trouble auto-downloading pre-trained LLM weights from huggingface🤗, feel free to skip this step.
+If your server has no trouble auto-downloading weights from huggingface🤗, feel free to skip this step.

 Download files from the `opt-1.3b` checkpoint at [huggingface](https://huggingface.co/facebook/opt-1.3b/tree/main), and store them under the `./facebook/opt-1.3b` directory.
 Make sure the required files are downloaded:
 ```